LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[U] `Trash` consists of unwanted things or waste material such as used paper, empty containers and bottles, and waste food. adj.
 A `mischievous` person likes to have fun by playing harmless tricks on people or do things they are not supposed to do.
 v.
 If you `sacrifice` something that is valuable or important, you give it up, usually to obtain something else for yourself or for other people.

+## 2022/10/26

+The ice cream is decorated with `mint` leaves. a `bronze` statue of Giorigi Dimitrov. the Royal `Academy` of music. n.[C] A `pinnacle` is a pointed piece of stone or rock that is higher than the ground. n.[C] If you have a `nap`, you have a short sleep, usually during the day.
+v.
+If things `vary`, they have different from each other in size, amount, or degree. adj.
+A `vain` attempt or action is one that fails to acheive what was intended.